 In this cataract surgery, a posterior capsule tear is identified during nuclear disassembly.
 The resident makes many mistakes in management, and there is a lot to be learned from watching this video.

 1. Once you identify a posterior capsular tear, viscoelastic should be placed in the eye PRIOR to removal of your phaco probe.
-If this isn’t done, coming out with your phaco decreases the pressure in the AC and causes anterior prolapse of the vitreous, disrupting the anterior hyaloid face.
+If this isn’t done, removing the phaco probe decreases the pressure in the AC and causes anterior prolapse of the vitreous.
+This disrupts the anterior hyaloid face.

 2. The posterior rupture continued to enlarge in this case due to anterior prolapse of the vitreous.
-This can be prevented by placing viscoelastic in the anterior chamber to prevent prolapse.
+This can be prevented by placing viscoelastic in the anterior chamber prior to removal of the phaco probe.

-4. Triamcinolone should be used to stain the vitreous to identify any prolapse.
+4. Triamcinolone should be used to stain the vitreous to identify any vitreous in the anterior chamber.

 6. Any sulcus lens should be inserted in the anti-S position.

-7. Ensure there is adequate pressure in the AC prior to closing incision with 10-0 nylon.
+7. Ensure there is adequate pressure in the AC prior to closing the incision with 10-0 nylon.